 Salted Bourbon Butterscotch Sauce

 350 g brown sugar

 300 g butter

 2 Tsp vanilla extract

-Preheat oven 180 C. Grease a large 5cm-deep round ceramic baking dish or a 25 X 35 cm rectangular dish.
+Preheat oven 180 degrees C. Grease a large 5cm-deep round ceramic baking dish or a 25 X 35 cm rectangular dish.
 Combined dates, bicarbonate and water in a hand mix blender; blend till soft, and then set aside to cool.
 Beat butter and sugar in a bowl with an electric mixer until thick and pale, and then add eggs one at a time, beating well after each.
-Fold in vanilla, date mixture and then flour.
+Fold in vanilla, dates mixture, both essence and then flour.
 Spoon mixture into dish and bake for 45 minutes – 1 hour or until springy to the touch and skewer inserted comes out clean.

-Remove puddings from oven and use a skewer to poke holes in the top of the puddings.
-Pour some of the butterscotch sauce over the puddings to soak in and return to oven for 7 minutes.
+Remove pudding from oven and use a skewer to poke holes in the top of the pudding.
+Pour some of the butterscotch sauce over the pudding to soak in and return to oven for 7 minutes.
 Remove from oven and serve pudding with the remaining butterscotch sauce thicken cream or ice cream or vanilla custard.